-When this time comes, be mindful of how you’re feeling and you will realise that it’s the sugar addiction talk.
+When this time comes, be mindful of how you’re feeling and you will realize that it’s the sugar addiction talk.
 Go for the carrot sticks instead of the chocolate bar.

 Now, if you to add sugar to your coffee, tea, giving it up is going to be difficult at first.

-The first time I didn’t have sugar in my coffee, I didn’t finish it because it tasted so bitter.
-After a week or two after removing sugar from my diet, I didn’t actually mind the taste, and continue to drink it black, no sugar.
+The first time I didn’t have sugar in my coffee, I didn’t finish it because the taste was so bitter.
+After a week or two after removing sugar from my diet, I didn’t actually mind the taste and continue to drink it black, no sugar.